mrKodat/mrKodat/README.md

 - 🤖 Developing AI Applications
 - 🌐 Intermediate in Node.js & React
 - 💻 Building both Mobile and Web Apps
-- 🇨🇭 Working at Onremote AG company in Switzerland

 ## 🛠 Languages and Tools